lupyuen/lupyuen.github.io/src/dsi2.md

 Maybe Zig, maybe C?

+It's awfully nice to use Zig to simplify the complicated driver code.
+Zig's [__Runtime Safety Checks__](https://ziglang.org/documentation/master/#Undefined-Behavior) are extremely helpful too.

-This driver goes into the __NuttX RTOS Kernel__.
-So most folks would expect the driver to be delivered in C?
+But this driver goes into the __NuttX RTOS Kernel__.
+So most folks would expect the final driver to be delivered in C?

 In any case, Zig and C look highly similar.
 Converting the Zig Driver to C should be straightforward.